whats-a-pj/whats-a-pj/README.md

-- I’m currently learning MERN stack development through the UofU Fullstack Bootcamp!
+- Attended University of Utah's Full-Stack (MERN) Bootcamp 2023
-- I am self-learning how to create 3D objects/scenes in Blender & working on a 'mini-game' to put those objects to use.
+- Currently dabbling in Blender making 3D objects & learning how to integrate that into my code
-- Outside of work & school I’m interested in finding the best vegan restaurants in Utah, rollerskating, hiking, reading, hula hooping, you name it- I have a lot of hobbies.
+- Outside of work, I’m just a goblin with too many hobbies and not enough time in the way
 - If you find my profile interesting or have questions regarding a specific repository- please feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/p-j-rasmussen-57123b1ab) or [Instagram](https://www.linkedin.com/in/p-j-rasmussen-57123b1ab), I'd love to chat! 💞️

 <!---